ctb/titus-blog/src/2016-norway-repeatability.rst

 effectively combine these tools for fun and profit and better science

-The tool categories are as follows: version control (git or hg), a build system to coordinate running a bunch of scripts (make or snake make, typically), a literate data analysis and graphing system to make figures (R and RMarkdown, or Python and Jupyter), and some form of execution environment (virtualenv, virtual machines, cloud machines, and/or Docker, typically).
+The tool categories are as follows: version control (git or hg), a build system to coordinate running a bunch of scripts (make or snakemake, typically), a literate data analysis and graphing system to make figures (R and RMarkdown, or Python and Jupyter), and some form of execution environment (virtualenv, virtual machines, cloud machines, and/or Docker, typically).
 There are many different choices here - I've only listed the ones I run across regularly - and everyone has their own favorites, but those are the *categories* I see.

 In the end, the 1-day workshop description I sent Lex was::